Brunei

 During the 19th century, the Bruneian Empire began to decline.
-The Sultanate ceded Sarawak (Kuching) to James Brooke and installed him as the White Rajah, and it ceded Sabah to the British North Borneo Chartered Company.
+The Sultanate ceded Kuching to James Brooke and installed him as the White Rajah, and it ceded Sabah to the British North Borneo Chartered Company.
 In 1888, Brunei became a British protectorate and was assigned a British resident as colonial manager in 1906.
-After the Japanese occupation during World War II, in 1959 a new constitution was written.
-In 1962, a small armed rebellion against the monarchy was ended with the help of the British.
+After the Japanese occupation during World War II, a new constitution was written in 1959.
+In 1962, a small armed rebellion against the monarchy which was indirectly related to the Indonesia–Malaysia confrontation was ended with British assistance and led to the ban of the pro-independent Brunei People's Party.
+The revolt had also influenced the Sultan's decision not to join the Malaysian Federation while it was being formed.
+Britain's protectorate over Brunei would eventually end on 1 January 1984, becoming a fully sovereign state.